chardi90/dictionary/README.md

 # Dictionary App
-A minimal dictionary app with a search function and a word of the day splash page, built in ReactJS using two dictionary APIs.
+A dictionary app with a search function and a word of the day splash page, built in ReactJS using two dictionary APIs.
+Designed primarily for mobile.

 ## Features
 - Word of the day on splash page
 - Search bar to search any word
-- Image library in addition to written definitions and synonyms
+- Image library in addition to written definitions, example sentences and synonyms
 - Audio clips of pronunciation
 - Clean responsive design